Online personal training is kinda like this.

 Yes, but I’m biased.
 However, I still see clients in person.
 There is something to be said about connecting with someone like that.

-But as someone that coaches both in-person and online.
+But as someone who coaches both in-person and online.
 I consider myself a better and more helpful coach online.
 There’s more time and ability to communicate and adjust a client’s training and nutrition when working with them online.

 Plus, I’ve noticed that my online coaching clients are more willing to communicate, ask questions, and tell me what they want and how I can be there for them.
 Communication like this is valuable.

-Online personal training and nutrition coaching makes sense if you are looking for a cost-effective way to achieve your fitness goals.
+Online personal training and nutrition coaching make sense if you are looking for a cost-effective way to achieve your fitness goals.
 If you need more flexibility with your schedule.
 And if you want more communication outside of the gym with your coach.

 As with anything, if you’re ready, willing, and able to put in the work.
 Be patient.
 And communicate, then online personal training and nutrition are worth it.